What's Inside

 Once you define all parts of your risk management strategy, you will have a clearer picture of what type(s) of controls will be best suited for addressing each component within your organization’s IT system.

-Every company is different, and that means the controls you implement may be unique to your organization or industry.
+As we mentioned above, every company is different, and that means the controls you implement may be unique to your organization or industry.

 If you run a large manufacturing business with multiple warehouses where inventory is always being shipped out or returned to storage, then physical access control could be part of your ISO 27001 certification process.